rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/pildoras-ciencia/index.md

 {{< video library="1" src="pildoras-ciencia/termometro-Galileo.mp4" controls="yes" >}}

 ## 8. Newton's Cradle
-> A very well known device that does not prevent us new studies every year that are equally interesting.
+> A very well known device that does not prevent new studies every year that are equally interesting.

 {{< video library="1" src="pildoras-ciencia/pendulo-Newton.mp4" controls="yes" >}}